 Keep reading to see examples of teachers using a greeting choices in their classroom and to download a copy of a morning greeting choices display that you can print for your own Kindergarten or Preschool classroom.

 Ho, ho ho!
 See it here.

-UPDATE: The Poster is now available also without words if you decide to purchase it from my TpT store (otherwise you can get it for free at the bottom of this page).
+UPDATE: The Poster is now available also without words if you decide to purchase it from my TpT store

 The chart is available in Spanish in my TpT shop.
 Gracias!